Uninterrupted Power Systems and Loadshedding

 DC UPS for your Router

-Its job is that simple, basically receive power and transmit it to your computer, router, television or even a small portable lamp.
-It has a built-in battery, thus the term “uninterruptible”, which powers up in should your power source be compromised.
+Its job is that simple, basically receive power and transmit it to your computer, router, television, or even a small portable lamp.
+It has a built-in battery, thus the term “uninterruptible”, which powers up should your power source be compromised.
 The most popular backup power solution for home and small office use is the “plug-and-play” UPS, which is available in varying sizes and capacities.
-Depending on the model you choose, a UPS can power a computer for a few minutes (to save your data) or up to a few hours, allowing you to carry on working or playing or watching your favourite TV programme.
+Depending on the model you choose, a UPS can power a computer for a few minutes (to save your data) or up to a few hours, allowing you to carry on working or playing or watching your favorite TV program.
 Simply plug it into the wall plug and then plug your computer into the UPS and continue working or playing.
 The battery inside the UPS will charge while the electricity is on.
 When the electricity goes off, your computer (or TV, DSTV, light, etc.) will be powered by the battery in the UPS.
-Depending on the model you purchase, you could have an up time of between 4 – 6 hours.
+Depending on the model you purchase, you could have an uptime of between 4 – 6 hours.

 Computer Mania stocks a wide selection of UPS backup power supplies.
 Our in-store technical specialists can answer all your questions and assist you in finding the best solution for your requirements.